MakeSchool/SpriteBuilder-Cocos2D-Docs/1.1/physics-joints/physics-joints.md

 - `Damping:`   Specifies the amount of energy lost as the spring undulates.

 - `Stiffness:`  Specifies the strength of the spring.
 A high stiffness will result in a high resistance against motion and a lot of force when a spring is released.

+##Joints in Code

+`CCPhysicsJoint` provides four class initializer methods to create different joints in code:

+- `connectedPivotJointWithBodyA:bodyB:anchorA:`
+- `connectedDistanceJointWithBodyA:bodyB:anchorA:anchorB:`
+- `connectedDistanceJointWithBodyA:bodyB:anchorA:anchorB:minDistance:maxDistance:`
+- `connectedSpringJointWithBodyA:bodyB:anchorA:anchorB:restLength:stiffness:damping:`

+Joints start working the moment they are created.
+Joints can be deactivated by calling the `invalidate` method.
+Here's an example of how to set up a joint in code:

+	// create a joint to connect the catapult arm with the catapult _catapultJoint = [CCPhysicsJoint connectedPivotJointWithBodyA:_catapultArm.physicsBody bodyB:_catapult.physicsBody anchorA:_catapultArm.anchorPointInPoints];